astrolabsoftware/fink-object-api/README.md

 ### Debug

-After starting `fink-cutout-api`, you can simply test the API using:
+After starting [fink-cutout-api](https://github.com/astrolabsoftware/fink-cutout-api), you can simply test the API using:

 ```bash
 python app.py